muratk5n/thirdwave/en/README.md

 damaging by then.

-"Would it be beneficial for the US admin for a possible Ukrainian deal (a loss) to happen after midterms?"
+"Would it be beneficial for the US admin for a possible Ukrainian deal (tantamount to admitting defeat) to happen after midterms?"

 ---